loda-lang/loda-programs/programs/oeis/list4.md

 * [A234275](http://oeis.org/A234275) ([L08 program](234/A234275.asm)): Expansion of (1+2*x+9*x^2-4*x^3)/(1-x)^2.
 * [A234306](http://oeis.org/A234306) ([L08 program](234/A234306.asm)): a(n) = n + 1 - d(2n), where d(n) is the number of divisors of n.
 * [A234307](http://oeis.org/A234307) ([L10 program](234/A234307.asm)): a(n) = Sum_{i=1..n} gcd(2*n-i, i).
+* [A234319](http://oeis.org/A234319) ([L19 program](234/A234319.asm)): Smallest sum of n-th powers of k+1 consecutive positive integers that equals the sum of n-th powers of the next k consecutive integers, or -n if none.
 * [A234349](http://oeis.org/A234349) ([L60 program](234/A234349.asm)): Maximal number of points that can be placed on a triangular grid of side n so that no three points are collinear.
 * [A234429](http://oeis.org/A234429) ([L08 program](234/A234429.asm)): Numbers which are the digital sum of the square of some prime.
 * [A234538](http://oeis.org/A234538) ([L09 program](234/A234538.asm)): (Number of positive digits of n written in base 3) modulo 3.